Logo

 In December 2009, Leighton James was appointed manager of Welsh Football League Division One side Aberaman Athletic.

-Leighton James was appointed as Director of Football at Welsh Football League Division One side Haverfordwest County in 2011 but resigned after less than 2 months.
+Leighton James was appointed Director of Football at Welsh Football League Division One side Haverfordwest County in 2011, but resigned after less than two months.

-Leighton James caused further controversy in March 2008 by commenting in his column in the South Wales Evening Post that he would like Cardiff City to lose to Barnsley FC in the FA Cup semi-final 2008.
+Leighton James caused controversy in March 2008 by commenting in his column in the South Wales Evening Post that he would like Cardiff City to lose to Barnsley in the 2008 FA Cup semi-final.

 Leighton James returned on 26 April 2008 to the Wales on Saturday programme.

-Leighton James is a rugby fan, and often comments on rugby on the Real Radio sports phone in.
+Leighton James was a rugby fan and often commented on rugby on the Real Radio sports phone-in.